LukeIreland1/trump-tweet-semantics/docs/report.md

 ```

 ## 3.2 Labelling

+TODO:

+- Define stemming
+- Talk about why I made my own classifier instead of manual labelling.
+- Talk about how I evaluated my classifer's labelling accuracy
+- Talk about how it doesn't matter if the labels aren't correct, as long as they are consistent, because it's all about how a classifier links a given label to the appropriate data

 I used Python's JSON library to load the tweets.json file into the program as a dictionary, implemented in Python as a dict.
 The dict contained lots of useful information, but I was actually only interested in the tweets themselves, so I extracted them, cleaned them up by removing anything that wasn't a word (URLs mostly, numbers, symbols).
 These cleaned tweets then needed to be labelled, so I created my own classifier which required further processing.